sww1235/Personal_Website/wiki/build-script-notes-virt-cluster.md

 Documentation on setup of virtualization cluster.
 Some info may be split into its own page.

-Current status of cluster, is 3 Intel NUCs, each running XCP-ng as a tier 1 hypervisor.
+Current status of cluster, is 3 Intel NUCs, each running Xen as a tier 1 hypervisor with FreeBSD as Dom0.

 <h2 id="ind-host-setup">Individual Host Setup</h2>